RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/attribution/singular.md

 {"language":"kotlin","name":"","file":"code_blocks/🔌 Integrations & Events/attribution/singular_2.kt"}
 [/block]

 You should make sure to call `collectDeviceIdentifiers()` after the _Purchases SDK_ is configured, and before the first purchase occurs.
 It's safe to call this multiple times, as only the new/updated values will be sent to RevenueCat.

+> 📘 Modifying SKAdNetwork conversion values is not currently supported
+>
+> Since we deliver server-to-server events via API, as opposed to on the SDK where SKAN can be interacted with, this integration does not allow you to modify SKAN conversion values directly from received RevenueCat events.

 > ❗️ Device identifiers with iOS App Tracking Transparency (iOS 14.5+)
 >